esmil/lem/README.markdown

 running coroutine for a while.

-This also allows you to write libraries which automatically spawn new coroutines and runs Lua functions to handle incoming events.
+This also allows you to write libraries which automatically spawn new coroutines and run Lua functions to handle incoming events.

 [Lua]: http://www.lua.org/
 [libev]: http://libev.schmorp.de/